German police operation shuts down bomb-making website | DW | 20.08.2019

 The xplosives.net website had been freely accessible by anyone with the address, and was not hosted on the so-called darknet.

-Tuesday's raids were conducted in the states Baden-Wuerttemberg, Bavaria, Berlin, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland Palatinate, Schleswig-Holstein and Thuringia.
+Tuesday's raids were conducted in the states Baden-Württemberg, Bavaria, Berlin, Hesse, Lower Saxony, North Rhine-Westphalia, Rhineland Palatinate, Schleswig-Holstein and Thuringia.

 kw/rc (AP, dpa)